-A growing number of papers seeks to measure the effect of employer-provided training on productivity using representative firm-level data from several sectors in the economy (Bartel, 1994, Bartel, 1995, Black and Lynch, 1996, Ballot, Fakhfakh and Taymaz, 2001, Barrett and O'Connell, 2001, Bellmann and Büchel, 2001).
+A growing number of papers seeks to measure the effect of employerprovided training on productivity using representative firm-level data from several sectors in the economy (Bartel, 1994, Bartel, 1995, Black and Lynch, 1996, Ballot, Fakhfakh and Taymaz, 2001, Barrett and O'Connell, 2001, Bellmann and Büchel, 2001).
 Usually, a positive (and sometimes significant) effect of training on productivity is found in these studies.
-The measurement of productivity effects of training may suffer primarily from two biases, however (Kruse, 1993, Dearden, Reed and Van Reenen, 2000, Caroli and Van Reenen, 2001).
-First, firms that offer training may also be structurally more productive due to time invariant unobserved factors such as management quality, the exposition to technical change, a more active personnel department or better management - employee relations.
+The measurement of productivity effects of training may suffer primarily from two biases, however (Kruse, 1993, Dearden, Reed and Van Reenen, 2000).
+First, firms that offer training may also be structurally more productive due to unobserved factors such as management quality, the exposition to technical change, a more active personnel department or better management employee relations.
 This is called unobserved heterogeneity.
 Second, transitory shocks like the introduction of a new technology or a deterioration of market conditions could change productivity and induce changes in training efforts at the same time.
-We therefore analyze if German firms tend to train in good economic circumstances or - as evidence suggests for the USA and UK (Bartel, 1994 or Dearden, Reed and Van Reenen, 2000) - in periods when they have to catch up with regard to productivity.
-Summing up, firms do not decide randomly if they train their employees or not and training is not a strictly exogeneous variable in the productivity equation.
+Firms therefore do not decide randomly if they train their employees or not and training is not a strictly exogeneous variable in the productivity equation.
 This source of estimation bias is called selectivity bias.

-In contrast to most papers on productivity effects of training this paper addresses both problems simultaneously exploring several different estimation techniques and specifications and thus circumvents drawbacks which comparable papers suffer from.
+In contrast to most papers on productivity effects of training this paper addresses both problems simultaneously exploring several different estimation techniques and specifications and thus circumvents several drawbacks which comparable papers suffer from.
 In addition, it indicates the size and direction of the estimation biases incurred.
 Finally, it presents for the first time representative panel data evidence on the productivity effects of training in German firms.

 Several papers estimate the productivity impact of training in very parsimonious specifications (Dearden, Reed and Van Reenen, 2000, Ballot, Fakhfakh and Taymaz, 2001, Barrett and O'Connell, 2001, Bellmann and Büchel, 2001).
 This paper demonstrates that the inclusion of a broad variety of additional firm characteristics and especially of different personnel measures improves the estimation and reduces the measured productivity impact.
-Estimations excluding these variables therefore may suffer from omitted variable bias and the training measure may pick up productivity effects of other variables that are like some personnel measures frequently closely correlated with training (Wolf and Zwick, 2002).
+Estimations excluding these variables therefore may be biased and the training measure may pick up productivity effects of other variables that are like some personnel measures frequently closely correlated with training (Wolf and Zwick, 2002).

 This paper is constructed as follows.
 First, a short survey presents the main results and the drawbacks of the literature on the productivity effects of training on the firm level.
-Then an empirical model correcting for unobserved time invariant heterogeneity and selection bias is developed on the basis of a standard production function.
+Then an empirical model correcting for unobserved time invariant heterogeneity and selection bias is developed.
 The fourth section presents the data basis and several regressions measuring the impact of training on productivity.
-The regressions establish that omitted variable, selection, and unobserved heterogeneity bias matter.
+They establish that selection and unobserved heterogeneity bias matter.
 In addition, the time structure and the productivity effects of different dimensions of training are explored.
 The last section concludes.